flobsh/bash-logger/README.md

 ## Usage

 1. Copy the `bash-logger.sh`, `formatting.conf` and `styles.conf` files to a directory in your project.
-These three files must be in the same directory for the default configuration to work, but you want to have a different file structure, you can modify the `FORMATSHEET_PATH` and the `STYLESHEET_PATH` varables in `bash-logger.sh`.
+These three files must be in the same directory for the default configuration to work, but if you want to have a different file structure, you can modify the `FORMATSHEET_PATH` and the `STYLESHEET_PATH` variables in `bash-logger.sh`.

 2. Source `bash-logger.sh` in your script:
 ```bash